 Anyway, remember from all this that ‘balance’ was the key-word in medieval Frisia, as it was (and is) in any feud society.
 Read also our post You killed a man?
 That’ll be 1 weregeld, please to get a deeper understanding of the feudal law and compensation mechanisms.

 (4) The fourth observation is the solution, namely that a resident was liable.
 A foreigner was allowed to stay on the territory if a resident could be held responsible.
 Obviously, there were no motels, inns, cozy bed and breakfasts or otherwise.
 Foreigners staying in the area sought shelter in homes or on yards of residents.
 Anyone who offered a foreigner shelter was, according to this law, liable for any possible damage caused by the foreigner.

 Modern Dutch immigration law still has a somewhat similar variant, namely the figure of the guarantor.
-Unlike then, when today no guarantor is available or the damage cannot (fully) be recovered from the guarantor, the damage is covered by the government or insurance companies.
-Back then, of course, there might have been a kind of trade-off between the resident and the foreigner, for giving shelter and carrying this legal risk.
-Or, perhaps the foreigner had to prove beforehand to the resident to be able to compensate for any damage in case the resident would be held liable by the community.
+Unlike then, when today no guarantor is available, or the damage cannot (fully) be recovered from the guarantor, the damage is covered by the government or by insurance companies (also a Frisian invention by the way, read our post “I did not have financial relations with that village”).
+Back then, of course, there might have been a kind of trade-off between the resident and the foreigner, for giving shelter and carrying this legal, financial risk.
+Or perhaps the foreigner had to prove beforehand to the resident to be able to compensate for any damage in case the resident would be held liable by the community.
 Sure, it is guessing, but these or similar mechanisms undoubtedly have existed.